 Post-August 2024 NAR settlement (NAR Settlement FAQs), buyer-agent compensation is no longer pre-set by the seller in the MLS listing.
 Buyers negotiate it in their offers — either paying their own agent directly under a written representation agreement, or asking the seller to cover some/all of it.
 Sellers can accept, counter, or decline; if declined, the buyer is on the hook for paying their own agent.
 In Solano County's competitive Fairfield (2 offers per listing) and Vacaville (firm 6% YoY median appreciation) markets, sellers have real leverage to negotiate this number down.

-LOQOL is a fully licensed California real estate brokerage — CA DRE #02261474.
-Every LOQOL listing has a licensed California real estate agent as the agent of record.
-Charlie is the AI agent (the workflow automation layer); the licensed CA agent handles fiduciary responsibility, disclosure compliance, and the legally-required broker-of-record duties on every transaction.
-See What Is LOQOL? for the full DRE / structural breakdown.
+Loqol is a fully licensed California real estate brokerage — CA DRE #02261474.
+Every Loqol listing has a licensed California real estate agent as the agent of record.
+Charlie is our in-house AI that our agents use to run the transaction, and you can use it in your dashboard to ask what is happening with your sale at any point.
+See What Is LOQOL? for the full DRE and structural breakdown.

 What to Do Next If You're Selling in Solano County